This page has been fact checked by an experienced mesothelioma Patient Advocate. Sources of information are listed at the bottom of the article.

 We make every attempt to keep our information accurate and up-to-date.

 Please Contact Us with any questions or comments.

-Active during the Cold War, the USS Sam Houston, designated SSBN-609, was a ballistic missile submarine of the Ethan Allen class.
-It was the only ship in the U.S. Navy to have been named for Sam Houston, the president of the Republic of Texas.
+Active during the Cold War, the USS Sam Houston, designated SSBN-609, was a ballistic missile submarine in the Ethan Allen class.
+It was the only ship in the U.S. Navy named for Sam Houston, the president of the Republic of Texas.
 As a ballistic missile submarine, the Sam Houston’s main purpose was as a deterrent.
 Her firing capabilities were eventually downgraded as part of a peace-keeping treaty with the Soviet Union.

-Along with other U.S. Navy vessels, the USS Sam Houston was constructed during a time when asbestos use was common and heavy in shipbuilding.
-The use of asbestos was for the purpose of insulating and fireproofing, to keep crew members safe on board, but for some veterans it did more harm than good.
+Along with other U.S. Navy vessels, the USS Sam Houston was constructed during a time when asbestos use was common in shipbuilding.
+Asbestos was used as insulation and fireproofing, to keep crew members safe on board, but for some veterans it did more harm than good.
 Exposure to asbestos on ships like the Sam Houston triggered serious illness in a number of navy veterans decades after service.

 About the USS Sam Houston

 The USS Sam Houston was designated SSBN-609, a ballistic missile submarine.
 She was ordered in 1959 and was laid down at the Newport News Shipbuilding and Dry Dock Company on December 28 of that year.
 Construction took more than a year; she launched on February 2, 1961 and was commissioned the following year on March 6, under the Command of Captain W.P.
 Willis, Jr. and Commander Jack H. Hawkins.